JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_08/lecture.md

 ## Motivation

 - It supports a lot of modern machine learning by allowing quick differentiation of complex mathematical functions.
 The 1st order optimization methods are ubiquitous in finding parameters of functions (not only in  deep learning).
-- AD is interesting to study from the implementation perspective.
-There are different takes on it with different trade-offs and Julia offers many implementations (some of them are not maintained anymore).
+- AD is interesting to study from both mathermatical and implementation perspective, since  different approaches comes with different trade-offs.
+Julia offers many implementations (some of them are not maintained anymore), as it showed to implement (simple) AD is relatively simple.
-- We (authors of this course) believe that it is good to understand (at least roughly), how the methods work in order to use them effectively in our work.
+- We (authors of this course) believe that it is good to understand (at least roughly), how the methods work in order to use them effectively in your work.
-- Julia is unique in the effort separating definitions of AD rules from AD engines that use those rules to perform the AD.
-This allows authors of generic libraries to add new rules that would be compatible with many frameworks.
+- Julia is unique in the effort separating definitions of AD rules from AD engines that use those rules to perform the AD and the backend which executes the rules This allows authors of generic libraries to add new rules that would be compatible with many frameworks.
 See [juliadiff.org](https://juliadiff.org/) for a list.

 ## Theory